wasmerio/wasmer-python/packages/api/README.md

 binary file is generated. ([Download it](https://github.com/wasmerio/wasmer-python/raw/master/examples/appendices/simple.wasm)).

-Then, we can excecute it in Python:
+Then, we can execute it in Python:

 ```python
 from wasmer import engine, Store, Module, Instance